The following example demonstrates how to use True Type fonts in a PDF document.

 {

-// Get the first page of the document.
+// Gets the first Page of the document.

 var page = pdfoutput.Pages.First();